LoyolaChicagoBooks/unoapi/_sources/15-modern-cpp/modern-cpp.rst.txt

 Constants and Constant Expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. note:: George still working on this.

-In this example, we define a pythagorean function using constexpr.
+In this example, we define a pythagorean function using constexpr and lambda expressions.
 The function takes two arguments a and b representing the lengths of the two sides of a right-angled triangle, and calculates the length of the hypotenuse using the Pythagorean theorem.

 We then define two const variables a and b, which have values of 3.0 and 4.0 respectively.
 Since a and b are const, we cannot change their values once they have been initialized.

 Finally, we initialize a constexpr variable c with the value of pythagorean(a, b).
 Since a, b, and pythagorean are all const or constexpr, we can evaluate pythagorean(a, b) at compile-time and use it to initialize c.

+Using lambda functions is another way to achieve compile-time computations and can simplify the structure for certain operations.

+Below is an implementation that uses a lambda function to compute the square root at compile time:

 The program then prints the length of the hypotenuse to the console using std::cout.